A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Nonexistence of self-similar blow-up rate solutions

 Combining \eqref{eq:Virial for d>=3}, \eqref{eq:V phi bound}, \eqref{eq:v square bound}, and \eqref{eq:Sobolev adapt bound} altogether, we conclude

 where we used \eqref{eq:v cpt} for the last inequality.
 This finishes the proof. \end{proof} The next lemma strengthens Lemma~\ref{lem:poly bound} to super-exponential spatial decay of $v$. \begin{lem} Let $\be>0$.
-Then, for all $s\in\R$, we have $V_{e^{\be r}}(s)=O_{\be} (1)$. \end{lem} \begin{proof} The argument closely follows the proof of Lemma~\ref{lem:poly bound}, with suitable modifications to accommodate the exponential weight.
-Fix $\rho\ge1$ and let $\varphi=\varphi_{\beta,\rho}\in C^4(\R^d)$ be a radial function such that
+Then, for all $s\in\R$, we have $V_{e^{\be r}}(s)=O_{\be} (1)$. \end{lem} \begin{proof} We mostly follow the proof of Lemma~\ref{lem:poly bound}, with suitable modifications for the exponential weight.
+Fix $\rho\ge1$ and let $\varphi=\varphi_{\beta,\rho}$ be a radial function such that